RealWTBking/photon/README.md

 <details>
     <summary><h3>Preexisting Modpack</h3></summary>
-    Installation guide for using Photon in a preexisting modpack. <b>*Backup your modpack before incorporating Photon into it!*
+    Installation guide for using Photon in a preexisting modpack. <b>*Backup your modpack before incorporating Photon into it!*</b>
     <h4>Downloading</h4>
     <ol>
         <li>Launch the Modrinth app</li>